polettix/blog/_posts/2016-10-09-dokku-your-tiny-paas.md

 Now, we make sure that the Minion worker is defined in `Procfile`:

 {% highlight text %}
-web: ./app.pl daemon --listen "http://*:$PORT"
+web:    perl ./app.pl daemon --listen "http://*:$PORT"
-minion: ./app.pl minion worker
+minion: perl ./app.pl minion worker
 {% endhighlight %}

 ### Then, learn about scaling...!